-Our revenue growth rate in recent periods may not be indicative of our future performance.
+Our revenue growth rate has varied over time, and our revenue performance in recent periods may not be indicative of our future performance.
 Our revenue grew 16.0% from the year ended December 31, 2015 to the year ended December 31, 2016 and grew 11.2% from the year ended December 31, 2016 to the year ended December 31, 2017.
-We may not achieve similar revenue growth rates in future periods.
+Our revenue then decreased 15.5% from the year ended December 31, 2017 to the year ended December 31, 2018 and we may not achieve revenue growth in future periods.
 You should not rely on our revenue for any prior quarterly or annual period as any indication of our future revenue or revenue growth.
-If we are unable to maintain consistent revenue growth, our business, financial condition, results of operations and prospects could be materially adversely affected.
+If we are unable to maintain consistent revenue or revenue growth, our business, financial condition, results of operations and prospects could be materially adversely affected.